 - Access is gained into the pulp chamber by creating a hole at the top of the tooth using a dental bur.
 The infected or dead pulp is then cleaned out from the pulp chamber and canals.

-- When cleaned and shaped, the root canals are filled with a rubber-like material called gutta-percha.
+- When cleaned and shaped, the root canals are filled.
 This material is safe and biocompatible.

 - Finally, the crown of the tooth is restored either with a temporary filling or a permanent filling.